Father Cyprian Duru

 Summary of Sexual Abuse Allegations Against Father Cyprian Duru:

-In June 2019, a 68 year old retired schoolteacher filed suit against the Diocese of Pittsburgh alleging that she was forcibly raped by Father Cyprian Duru, a visiting priest from Nigeria.
-At the time of the alleged attack, Duru was residing at St. Teresa of Avila parish while studying at Duquesne University.
+According to media reports, in June 2019, a 68-year-old retired schoolteacher filed suit against the Diocese of Pittsburgh alleging that she was raped by Father Cyprian Duru, a visiting priest from Nigeria.
+At the time of the alleged attack, the priest was residing at St. Teresa of Avila parish while studying at Duquesne University.

-According to a statement by the Diocese, Duru was removed from ministry after the filing of the lawsuit and has no faculties to minister.
+Duru was removed from ministry and has no faculties to minister.
 His current location is unknown, but his student visa remains valid as he has never been convicted of a crime.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Pittsburgh.
 If you need a lawyer because you were sexually abused by a priest in Pennsylvania, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Diocese of Pittsburgh now have legal options to recover damages due to a compensation fund created for victims.
 Contact us at (954) 641-2100 or email@example.com today.